Lukas Walton: Net Worth, Life & Builders Vision Impact

 Focus areas

-Builders Vision concentrates its attention on three interlinked feature axes:
+Builder’s Vision concentrates its attention on three interlinked feature axes:

 • Oceans / Blue Economy (marine ecosystems, sustainable fisheries, marine finance)